How to become a writer: expectations vs reality

 Pin it for later

 Please share, tweet, and pin if you enjoyed reading How to become a writer: Expectations vs. Reality.
-Your support keeps this website running and all the info up-to-date. 🙂
+Your support keeps this website running and ensures all the information is up-to-date. 🙂

 I’m glad that the article about writing motivated you to edit your Mount Olympus story.
 I just went through it, and it’s really better than the one I read in the past.
 It flows nicely -and the extra story with Dalaras adds a lot, in my opinion.
 Regarding the genes and literature, I don’t know what to tell you: on the one hand there’s always something like talent, but on the other, there’s hard work.
 I tend to believe more in hard work, but I also realize that motivation and skillset often go hand in hand.
 If it offers any comfort, writing isn’t becoming easier for me either as time goes by.
 I struggle with it most of the time.
 In order to produce content (blog posts, books, short stories, articles, both in Greek and English), requests planning in advance, lots of thinking in my free time, and approximately 8 hours of work per day.
 And yet, it’s not always productive.